Spring Literacy and Math Workstations

 SCIENCE AND WRITING INTEGRATION

-Another terrific thing about embracing seasonal centers is the cross-curricular connections.
-Putting out a tub of books about butterflies next to a life cycle-themed literacy station bridges the learning and gives students an automatic fast finisher activity too.
-My writing station has all sorts of spring props, books, and even a couple literacy stations.
+One of the best things about seasonal centers is cross-curricular connections.
+Put out a tub of books about butterflies next to a life cycle-themed literacy station, and you’ve instantly bridged the learning.
+Further, it gives students an automatic fast finisher activity.
+My writing station has all sorts of spring props, books, and even a couple of literacy stations.
 It’s a multi-functional space.
-Students who aren’t inspired to write, may find a literacy workstation helpful.
-I relate to this in my own creative space.
-Sometimes a related activity can inspire me to find inspiration creatively or academically.

 For some related topics and cross-curricular fun, here are some posts from the past.
 Click the picture to head to that post.